 3. Give Steve Vai’s practice workout a go

 If you’re looking for exercises to build your technical skills, Steve’s intensive practice routine is the place to go.
 It first appeared in Guitar World magazine in 1990.
-You might have heard of the ’10 hour guitar workout’ or the ’30 hour guitar workout’ and Guitar World have put them both together in a book:
+You might have heard of the ’10 hour guitar workout’ or the ’30 hour guitar workout’ and Guitar World have put them both together in this book.

 Here are some of the categories covered in the workout: